86th Texas Legislative Session Priorities (2019)

 * Encourage municipalities that levy the HOT to maximize the full, allowable 15% arts allocation.

-The Hotel Occupancy Tax (HOT), established in1965, is levied both on a state and local level to guests renting a hotel or guest room.
+The Hotel Occupancy Tax (HOT), established in1965, is levied both on a state and municipal level to guests renting a hotel or guest room.
 This tax was created to promote tourism and the convention and hotel industry.
 In 1977, the Legislature added that up to 15% of municipal HOT funds may be dedicated to “the encouragement, promotion, improvement, and application of the arts”.
 This was in acknowledgement that there is a direct economic correlation between a vibrant and dynamic arts and cultural community and a successful tourism and hotel industry.
 SB1221, initiated by Texans for the Arts in the 85th, and signed into law by the Governor, provides transparent data collection for HOT receipts across the state.

 TEXAS COMMISSION ON THE ARTS